Bam1010yod/TradingDashboard/project-status.md

 - MarketDataExporter writes to C:\NinjaTraderData\VolatilityMetrics.json
 - Requires the database to be running for full functionality

+## System Data Flow
+This project follows a specific data flow that must be maintained in all code modifications:

+1. **Data Collection**: NinjaTrader with MarketDataExporter indicator exports market data to `C:\NinjaTraderData\VolatilityMetrics.json`

+2. **Data Processing**: The server (`marketDataService.js`) reads this JSON file and processes the data

+3. **MongoDB Storage**: Processed data is stored in MongoDB collections (marketdatas, templates, etc.)

+4. **Template Selection**: When recommendations are needed:
+   - Current market conditions are analyzed (`marketConditionsService.js`)
+   - MongoDB is queried for matching templates (`enhancedTemplateSelector.js`)
+   - Best templates are selected based on similarity scoring
+   - Recommendations are returned through API endpoints

+This architecture allows the system to learn and improve over time based on historical data and performance.
+Any code changes must maintain this flow and never implement permanent bypass solutions that use mock data instead of real database access.

 ## System Test Commands
 ```text
 # Start MongoDB (if not running as a service)